jdegand/refactoring-workshop-2022/README.md

 # Refactoring Workshop 2022

-I don't know if this [repo](https://github.com/gauthierm/refactoring-workshop-2022) was intended to be a challenge for people to complete or more of a reference to a guided exercise but I saw it more as an interesting challenge to try and complete.
+This is my solution to this [repo](https://github.com/gauthierm/refactoring-workshop-2022).
 I have done a lot of revisions of various functions and components.
-I have completed most of the requirements.
 Some ambiguity in the directions has changed my implementation in some slight ways.
-Various implementation design choices are listed in the Thoughts section.
-The screenshot below is what I got when I first got the application working and my implementation gives the same output.
+Various implementation design choices are listed in the [Thoughts](#thoughts) section.
+The screenshot is what you get when you first run the application and my implementation gives the same output.

 ## Screenshot